BRC985/brc-985/developers/api.md

 ### 5.6 Create NFT Mint Inscription

 Create an order to inscribe Mint Inscription.
+You should select the meta data of NFT from he files uploaded by deployer.

 **Request Address**